Rent Tax Credit

 The payment must have been made under a tenancy.
 A tenancy must have been entered into with the consent of the landlord.

-Certain tenancies must be registered with the Residential Tenancy Board (RTB).
+Certain tenancies must be registered with the Residential Tenancies Board (RTB).
 This includes Student Specific Accommodation (SSA) provided by universities, colleges or private sector organisations.
 If this registration is not complete, the claimant will not be eligible for the Rent Tax Credit.
 The RTB website sets out full details of the various tenancy types and conditions required for registration.

 In certain cases, the Rent Tax Credit applies for tenancies which do not need to be registered with the RTB.
 This includes ‘rent-a-room’ or ‘digs’ type arrangements.